sjscompclub/sj2425/support/docs/source/styling-header.rst

 * Please save the file, and then click the 'Go Live' button to view the outcome.

 .. note::
     We will examine the details of the above codes and the id attribute of HTML tags.

+`Back to front page`_

+.. _Back to front page: https://sjscompclub.github.io/sj2425/